lemonadejs/lemonadejs/packages/tabs/README.md

 ## Features

--   Lightweight: The JavaScript Modal is only about 2 KBytes;
+-   Lightweight: The JavaScript Tabs is only about 2 KBytes;
--   Reactive: Any changes to the underlying data are automatically applied to the HTML, making it easy to keep your grid up-to-date;
 -   Integration: It can be used as a standalone library or integrated with any modern framework;

 ## Getting Started